livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.3 Parent

-In the 2WAY system, a Parent object consists of a single parent attribute connected to one or more child attributes or other parent objects.
-This structure allows for hierarchical organization of data within the graph.
+A Parent in the 2WAY system consists of a single parent Attribute connected to one or more child Attributes and/or other Parents.
+This hierarchical structure allows for the organization and management of complex data relationships.
+For example:

-#### Example of a Parent Object

 ```json
 {